 - Soliciting and processing RFPs

-- Establishes annual price agreements and contracts in accordance with sound procurement practices, including participation in specialty contracts and consortium agreements.
+- Establishing annual price agreements and contracts in accordance with sound procurement practices, including participation in specialty contracts and consortium agreements.

-- Administers and maintains purchase records for federal, state and internal audits.
+- Administering and maintaining purchasing records for federal, state, and internal policy compliance and audits.

 To receive support on the acquisition of goods and services from the Purchasing and Contracts team, submit a support request.